 Visitors will be allowed as follows:

-- One designated visitor will be allowed per inpatient/observation patient per hospital stay.
+- One designated visitor will be allowed per inpatient/observation patient per day - it may be a different designated visitor each day.
 Visiting hours for these visitors will be daily from 7:00 a.m. – 7:00 p.m.
 No overnight stays will be permitted.
 (Visitors for patients with special needs will be allowed for overnight stays if approved by the attending physician.)

 - One parent/guardian per pediatric patient (overnight stays allowed)